ThiagoPSilveira/CODAC/README.md

 ## 5. The amplitude filter (`amp_stringency`)

 CODAC applies an **adaptive** per-target threshold (reported as `Amp.
-Minimum`), based on the target's expression level and variability, with an absolute noise floor.
+Minimum`), based on the target's expression level and variability, with an absolute noise floor, as shown below:
-One dial controls how demanding it is:

 | `amp_stringency` | Effect |
 |---|---|